noun | tra · di · tion | \trə-ˈdi-shən\

 Crum vs. Armstrong Water Balloon Fight

 On the eve of Camp Corral (after moving in), all new students meet in Moody Coliseum for the Corral Kick-Off.
 After the Kick-Off, you will return to Crum Commons, and thousands of water balloons will be waiting in the quad of Crum and Armstrong.
 This is the first of many rivalry competitions Crum engages in with Armstrong.
 Last year’s winner of the water balloon fight was clear.
 Crum’s army of balloon archers was unmatched, and our reputation of domination will continue again a second time.
 [VIDEO]

 Crum Pinning Ceremony

 Every year, the Crum community comes together to induct the newest members to the family.
-Usually around the first week of school, everyone dresses to the nines to enjoy a deliciously catered meal and honor the next generation.
-After the feast, each new Crum Fellow is given a shiny, new Crum pin to show off their Crum pride on their backpack, favorite denim jacket, or even lapel!
+During the first Tradition (the first Wednesday after classes start), we will pin the new class with a shiny, new Crum pin to show off their Crum pride on their backpack, favorite denim jacket, or even lapel!

 SMU Home Cruming

 For the last five years, Crum has placed in either Peruna painting or Banner design.
 Want to know why we are so great?
 Walk around Crum to find the banners and Peruna’s hanging all over the place.